David Sirota: The Uprising

 Sirota's book The Uprising was released in June 2008.
 It was ranked 20th on The New York Times bestseller list on June 15, 2008.
 The book was also listed on The New York Times Political Bestseller list for the month of July 2008.
 Sirota made speeches about his book at prestigious venues such as Hofstra University.

 A mostly positive review of The Uprising from Publishers Weekly described the book as chronicling "how ordinary citizens on the right and the left are marshaling their frustrations with the government into uprisings across the country."
 The reviewer cited "entertaining case studies" with a "conversational" tone and a fast-paced narrative with "numerous high notes."
 Sirota gave a "fine elucidation of continuing Democratic support for the Iraq War" and examined the "echo chamber qualities of beltway television shows like Hardball."
 The book presents "a rousing account of the local uprisings already in effect."

 A Newark Star-Ledger political critic reviewing the book described Sirota as an "enterprising" reporter who used "resourceful" tactics to get entry into such venues as Capitol Hill, the Microsoft campus, an ExxonMobil stockholders meeting, and the Mexican border.
-In the book, Sirota attacks CNN star Lou Dobbs less for his "endless broadcasts on illegal immigration" but more for the way he "browbeats his staff and runs roughshod over the CNN management."
-The critic felt the book's "search for a national uprising is somewhat out of focus" but was a "lively read."
+In the book, Sirota attacks CNN star Lou Dobbs less for his "endless broadcasts on illegal immigration" but more for the way he "browbeats his staff and runs roughshod over the CNN management".
+The critic felt the book's "search for a national uprising is somewhat out of focus" but was a "lively read".

+Back to Our Future

+Sirota's book Back to Our Future was released in March 2011.
+This book explores "how the '80s have informed policies, politics, new pop culture, and society today, and how history and pop culture of times long past affected the '80s as well."
+Publishers Weekly states:

+Sirota argues that the combination of Reagan, the "candidate of nostalgia"; hypermilitarist movies that re-demonized communism; and sophisticated marketing campaigns glorifying the cult of the individual led to our current culture's narcissism and obsessive pursuit of wealth and celebrity.
+In his effort to fit current trends to his overriding thesis, Sirota occasionally makes some sweeping statements, such as claiming the military's public relations campaign was so successful that Americans "never dare question" the military, ignoring the numerous anti–Iraq War protests and the outrage over the Abu Ghraib photographs.
+But the many of his arguments are well informed and sparkle with wit and irreverence.